The Omlet Blog Category Archives: Chickens

 A Smart Autodoor for any coop

-The Smart Autdoor’s open and close schedules can be based on the sun or the clock.
+The Smart Autodoor’s open and close schedules can be based on the sun or the clock.
 The daylight setting adheres to a schedule based on how much daylight is available, keeping your flock in their routine even when the time changes in preparation for winter.
 If you prefer to have more control over your coop, the time setting can be programmed to open and close the coop door at the times of your choosing.
 The manual setting enables you to open and close the door at the push of a button on the app or control panel, or by speaking a request to your Alexa or Google Home device.

 Attaching the Smart Autodoor

 The optional coop light helps your hens head to bed on time.
 By installing the light around the roosting area of your coop, your flock will have a night light to beckon them to bed.
-The coop light will come on 5 minutes before the Smart Autodoor closes by default, but this time can be adjusted through the app to accommodate hens that may tend to stay out past their roost-time.
+The coop light will come on five minutes before the Smart Autodoor closes by default, but this time can be adjusted through the app to accommodate hens that may tend to stay out past their roost-time.

 Why is the Smart Autodoor better in the winter?